HOUSING CHOICE VOUCHER PROGRAM

 How Does a Family Obtain a Section 8 Housing Choice Voucher?

-Interested families should complete a Pre-Application for the Section 8 Housing Choice Voucher Program to have their name placed on the waiting list.
-As subsidies become available, families will be contacted in order from the waiting list, according to their income levels.
+Interested families should complete an Application for the Section 8 Housing Choice Voucher Program to have their name placed on the waiting list.
 There are no provisions for emergency housing.
-You will be placed on the waiting list according to your priority, based on Section 8 HCV guidelines.
+As subsidies become available, families will be contacted in order from the waiting list by their preference and date of application based on Section 8 HCV guidelines.

 What Happens When a Family is selected off the Waiting List?

-When a family comes to the top of the waiting list, they will be invited to complete a full application which will include the household composition, income, and police checks for all adults.
+When a family comes to the top of the waiting list, they will be invited to complete a full application which will include the household composition, income and criminal background checks for all adults.
 Assuming that all guidelines are met, a voucher will be issued.
 The family will be given at least 60 days, but no more than 120 days to find a suitable unit.

 Where can the Section 8 Housing Choice Voucher be used?

-The SHA Section 8 HCV Program administers vouchers for the City of Syracuse and surrounding communities.
-The landlord must be willing to participate in the Section 8 HCV program, and the unit selected must pass the SHA Housing Quality Standards Inspection.
+The SHA HCV Program (Section 8) administers vouchers for the City of Syracuse and surrounding communities.
+The landlord must be willing to sign a Housing Assistance Payments (HAP) Contract with the HCV program, and the unit selected must pass the SHA Housing Quality Standards Inspection.
 The rent for the unit must be reasonable compared to other units that are similar in the area.
 The subsidy can be used at the family’s present unit, given that all guidelines are met.
 A family cannot rent from a close relative, unless, because of a disability, it is considered a reasonable accommodation.

-There are also provisions which allow a family to use the subsidy in other areas of the country.
+There are also provisions which allow a family to use their subsidy anywhere in the United States (including Puerto Rico).
 This is called portability.
 SHA must be contacted before transferring your subsidy to another area.

 How is Rent Assistance Provided?